 Find opportunities by 1) visiting a local farm or farmer’s market and speaking to individuals personally.
 (If they look busy, just ask when or how you could contact them outside of market hours, or whether they have a phone number or website with email where you could reach them).
 2) Volunteer to man someone’s booth in exchange for food.
 This method works best with farmers who you develop some kind of rapport with beforehand, like that farmer whose veggie stand you’ve been visiting weekly for the past month.

-- Buy in-store organic brands (but beware of some corporate brands).
+- Buy in-store organic brands.
 Many large stores now offer their own brand of organic fare.
 Whole Foods’ 365 Brand, Safeway’s O Organics, Albertson’s Wild Harvest, Publix’s Green Wise, Tesco’s Organic, and Sainsbury’s SO organic are among the many store brands available.
 However, be aware that some corporate organic brands may be diluting the standards for organic products.
 Others are playing both sides of the food game, with their organic brands promoting GMO-free fare while the corporation behind that brand working to dismiss claims about the harmful effects of GMOs, or actively trying to suppress efforts to legislate for GMO labeling.

 - Join an organic co-op.
 (Caveat: these are not always the cheapest option, and you’ll need to shop around for the best prices) Generally understood, a co-op is any member-owned, voluntary organization comprising of a group of people (or organizations) formed for their mutual financial benefit.
 Food co-ops have been around a long time, but they weren’t always ideal.
 Remember the days of food co-ops that you had to drive far and wide to reach, that had very limited selections of organic food, exorbitant membership fees, and high prices?
 (I do.)